-ticipants with a stronger ecological concern are more likely to play Close to Cooperation beyond the effects of other control variables (Table B.5).
-The effect is mainly driven by T-OnePlayer.
-Appendix Table B.6 shows that a higher NEP score is associated with a lower probability of playing Close to Defection, without any significant differences among the treatments.
+Finally, we explore how cooperative behavior in the Sustainability Game correlates with environmental attitudes.
+We find systematic correlations with the New Ecological Paradigm (NEP) score, but no relation with our small CO2 footprint score.
+The NEP measures the endorsement of a "pro-ecological" world view (Dunlap et al., 2000).
+The results in Appendix Table B.5 indicate that participants with a stronger ecological concern are more likely to play Close to Cooperation beyond the effects of other control variables (Table B.8).
+The effect is significant overall, but seems to be mainly driven by T-OnePlayer.
+Appendix Table B.9 further shows that a higher NEP score is associated with a lower probability of playing Close to Defection, without any clear differences among the treatments.
 Therefore, sustainable behavior in our Sustainability Game is positively associated with pro-environmental orientation.

-5 Discussion
+6 Discussion

-Sustainability is defined as using resources today in a way that does not compromise the availability of resources in the future.
+Sustainability is defined as using resources today in a way that does not compromise the availability of resources in tomorrow.
 This definition entails that there is a threshold that distinguishes sustainable behavior, which can be repeated, from unsustainable behavior, which cannot.
 In this paper we propose a model of sustainability.
-It differs from the standard public goods (PG) and common pool resource (CPR) games by being truly dynamic and having a threshold.
+It differs from the standard public goods (PG) and common pool resource (CPR) games by being dynamic and having a threshold.
 Both these aspects are necessary to capture the meaning of sustainability, as defined above.
 In particular, our model incorporates a resource's capacity to absorb a certain level of consumption, while overconsumption (irreversibly) diminishes the resource.
+This feature further differentiates our model from the pre-existing literature and makes conservation of personal health or of the environment ideal applications.

 Theoretically and experimentally, we find that cooperation is fostered by excluding interaction and by lowering the sustainability threshold.
-The former result reflects analogous fundamental findings for PG and CPR games, where making one player solely responsible eliminates the free-rider problem.
+The former result reflects analogous fundamental findings for PG and CPR games, where making one player solely responsible eliminates the freerider problem.
 The latter result goes beyond a mechanical effect of reaching a threshold more often because it is set lower.
 We find in particular that lowering the threshold makes people choose Defection less frequently.
-Drawing conclusions for the the goal of sustainability (be it in the environmental domain or concerning financial matters or personal health), our results suggests that technological progress need not be always seen as a substitute to behavioral change; if it lowers the threshold, it can also work as a complement that fosters behavioral change toward sustainability.
+Drawing conclusions for the goal of sustainability (be it in the environmental domain or concerning personal health), our results suggests that technological progress need not be always seen as a substitute to behavioral change; if it lowers the threshold, it can also work as a complement that fosters behavioral change toward sustainability.